 Hence, your GPU is not being used.
 Instead, other hardware, such as your CPU or RAM is being used.
-You can confirm this by opening either the Task Manager or, if you’re using an AMD GPU, the AMD Radeon Software.
+You can confirm this by opening either the Task Manager or if you’re using an AMD GPU, the AMD Radeon Software.
 From there, you will notice that your GPU usage is between 0% to 10%.

 However, as soon as you open any GPU-intensive process, such as gaming or rendering, your GPU usage will increase up to 100%, depending on how GPU-intensive the process is.
 When your GPU is idle, the temperature is not that much.
 Therefore, your fans don’t have to spin to cool it down.
 However, as soon as you run a GPU-intensive process, the more your GPU is used and the hotter it becomes.
 As a result, the fans start to spin, to control the temperature.

 However, there can be instances where you’re running a GPU-intensive process but the fans won’t spin.
 This could be a result of defective fans or PCB, or incorrect GPU settings.
-If your GPU is defected, you may want to take it to a repair centre or claim the warranty.
+If your GPU is defective, you may want to take it to a repair center or claim the warranty.
 But, if that’s not the case, you should configure some settings in your GPU software or motherboard’s BIOS.

 HOW TO CONFIGURE GPU FAN SETTINGS?

-If your GPU fan is not spinning, we would not recommend you to run any GPU-intensive application until the issue is resolved.
+If your GPU fan is not spinning, we would not recommend you run any GPU-intensive application until the issue is resolved.
 Not only can that be detrimental to your GPU, but it is also a potential fire hazard.
 If you recently overclocked your GPU, you may have changed the fan settings.
 To resolve this;

 - Open the application that you used to overclock your GPU.
 In this case, we will use MSI Afterburner.